Trojan War: Judgment of Arms

 According to Pindar, the decision was made by secret ballot among the Achaeans.
 In all story versions, the arms were awarded to Odysseus.
-Driven mad with grief, Ajax desired to kill his comrades, but Athena caused him to mistake for the Achaean warriors the cattle and their herdsmen.
+Driven mad with grief, Ajax desired to kill his comrades, but Athena caused him to mistake some cattle and their herdsmen for the Achaean warriors.
 In his frenzy he scourged two rams, believing them to be Agamemnon and Menelaus.
 In the morning, he came to his senses and killed himself by jumping on the sword that had been given to him by Hector, so that it pierced his armpit, his only vulnerable part.
 According to an older tradition, he was killed by the Trojans who, seeing he was invulnerable, attacked him with clay until he was covered by it and could no longer move, thus dying of starvation.